SavanMalhotra/empact/README.md

 Due to the time limitations and technical difficulties, lots of features that we wanted to add had to be scraped.

 ## Accomplishments that we're proud of
--Completed something for the hackathon
--The code is able to read the OpenAI API
--Everyone learned new skills
+We are proud to have shipped a working version of our web application.
+We enjoyed learning new skills along the way, specifically what OpenAi has to offer and how to integrate their API with our project.

 ## What we learned
--Manage time better
--Practice more react
--Learn more skills with React
+We learned to manage our time more efficively, develop stronger skills in React, and general knowledge of how web applications function and work with various components.

 ## What's next for Empact?
--We are focusing on adding more features to Empact, (accounts, calenders, GPA calculators, job finders, and to-do list)
+We are focusing on adding more features to Empact including user accounts, calender integration, GPA calculators, job seeking tools, and to-do lists.